 At the rifugio, much to Tita’s astonishment after the close brush with death, the client asked if he could next be guided up Torre Winkler the next year.
 Yes! he was becoming a guide.
-Descending triumphantly—tattered trousers, rope over the shoulder, rock shoes tied outside his pack—classic guide posture—he couldn’t believe his luck, especially when the client tipped 3 extra fiorini.
+On the triumphant hike back to town—tattered trousers, rope over the shoulder, rock shoes tied outside his pack—classic guide posture—he couldn’t believe his luck, especially when the client tipped 3 extra fiorini.
 His wages were spent in their entirety that night, celebrating and playing skittles at the Café Larcher.

 Tita joined up with an old school friend, Antonio Schrott, for an ascent of the feared Delago route, perhaps the 10th ascent.
 Schrott was also a bold amateur climber of note, having climbed the Winkler route and other testpieces.
 The only thing they knew of the route was that there was a difficult smooth chimney that required good technique—of which they knew none!
 Piaz writes about squirming up the chimney like a snake, at his limit, only having made it thanks to his gymnast abilities and grit, “arriving at the summit with the last breath that remained in my body, I screamed to the universe, ‘The world belongs to the brave!’”